The town of Taiji

 Killing Nation, Killing Town

-As many as 20,000 dolphins and porpoises are killed in Japanese waters each year.
-Most (18,000 of that number) are Dall’s porpoises killed at sea by harpoon in the northern part of the country.
-The March 11, 2011, tsunami destroyed much of the infrastructure associated with this slaughter.
-It remains to be seen if the slaughter will revive to its pre-earthquake numbers.
+On March 11, 2011, a tsunami destroyed much of the infrastructure associated with this slaughter.
+It is yet to be seen if the slaughter will be restored to its pre-earthquake numbers.

-Most of the dolphins and small whales captured in the Taiji FU drive hunts are killed and the meat is sold in for human consumption.
-Respected scientists the world over report on the high levels of mercury and other contaminants in the meat of these animals, but many Taiji locals ignore these warnings.
-They often say that there are plenty of old people around who ate dolphin all their lives, and they unfortunately accept the propaganda served to them by the Japanese government that the levels and threat of mercury in the meat is not significant.
+Most of the dolphins and small whales captured in the Taiji dolphin drive hunts are killed and the meat is sold for human consumption, though the number of dolphins captured for the captive industry has risen substantially in recent years, due to the growing international demand from marine parks.
+Respected scientists around the world warn of the high levels of mercury and other contaminants found in dolphin and whale meat, however many Taiji locals ignore these warnings and continue to consume the meat.
+A common argument is that there are plenty of old people in the town who have consumed dolphin all their lives; unsuspecting people are unfortunately led by propaganda served to them by the Japanese government, which continues to claim that the mercury in dolphins and whale meat is not a significant threat.

-Sea Shepherd is committed to continuing to shining an international spotlight on the town of Taiji and this infamous Cove in order to bring to bear worldwide pressure to shut this atrocity down.
+Sea Shepherd is committed to continuing to shine an international spotlight on the town of Taiji and its infamous dolphin killing cove in order to apply worldwide pressure to shut this atrocity down.